CarlosCoba/XookSuut-code-resbis/README.txt

 r_bar_min,max= 	2.5,40		Maximum and minimum length of the bisymmetric perturbation.
 If only a value is passed then it'll be considered as r_bar_max. model	= 	circular	The different kinematic models.
 You must choose between: "circular" motion (circular), "radial" flows (radial), "bisymmetric" 					(oval distortion), "twostep" (forces circular + bisymmetric) and "resbis" (create a bisymmetric model with a residual map).
 				This new version allows fitting a bisymmetric model to the residuals from the circular model.
-This is the "resbis" mode. vel_map is this case is the residual map.
+This is the "resbis" mode. is the residual map.
 In addtion it is included the "twostep" mode.
 This mode forces a "circular" mode + "bisymmetric" mode during the fitting. errors	=	1		Boolean.
 If you want to compute errors on the derived parameters via Metropolis-Hastings analysis.
 Otherwise it will use the chi-square analysis (faster). survey =	-		String.
 If the object belongs to a specific galaxy survey put it here.